 Career opportunities in the fields of science, technology, engineering, art and math (STEAM) are continuing to increase.
 The U.S. Bureau of Labor Statistics forecasts overall employment in the economy to grow by 7.4% between 2016 and 2026, while jobs in STEM fields are expected to grow by 10.8%.
 Imagine if you add the arts and humanities to these statistics.

 The City of St. Petersburg and Pinellas County have identified target industries that are believed to be the foundation of our economic growth.
 Each of these fields have numerous STEAM careers.
-For example, the City’s target industries are Marine/Life Science, Data Analytics, Creative Art & Design, Specialized Manufacturing, and Financial Services.
+Target industries include Marine/Life Science, Data Analytics, Creative Art & Design, Specialized Manufacturing, and Financial Services.
 Diverse representation matters in these fields to increase innovation, team performance, and future growth.

 The STEAM Working Group was convened in 2020 by the St. Petersburg Innovation District, to develop a collective, community-based approach that provides support and resources for Black students and others from communities of color to pursue STEAM careers.